 1. Keep your CV short and simple

 Hiring managers are very busy.
 They often receive applications that do not seem to be the right fit.
 This is rule no. 1: You need to write a CV that is relevant for the job you are applying for – not less than that, but also nothing more.
 For example, you can mention also personal factors like hobbies or interests.
 But you should not list a hobby that has no relevance to the job you are applying for.
-The CVs hiring managers really like are short, on the point and do not miss any important information.
+The CVs hiring managers really like are short, on the point, and do not miss any important information.

-2. Write for the hiring manager
+2. Write to the hiring manager

 First, you need to understand what the hiring manager is looking for.
-Ask yourself, what the recruiter wants to know from you in order to decide whether you are a the right candidate for the position.
+When writing a resume, ask yourself, what the recruiter wants to know from you in order to decide whether you are the right candidate for the position.
 Which skills is he looking for and what experiences would he like to see?
 So, to perfectly align your CV to the profile of your dream job, you need to know which competencies are a must and which ones might be nice to have.
 Which of your qualifications or professional experience could be the deciding factor?
 When you apply for different job offers, make sure that the details of your resume are always reflecting the specific job descriptions.
 The more you shine as the perfect candidate, the higher your chances are to get the job interview.

 3. Be authentic

 When we start writing our application for an exciting job and we look at the profile the company is asking for, we tend to present ourselves in the best possible manner.
 Be careful not to fall into the trap to exaggerate or to even insert skills or experiences that you do not have.
 If you do not stay honest and authentic, the risk of disqualifying yourself is pretty high.
 Imagine you write in your CV exceptionally good language skills in French and the HR Manager switches into French during the interview.
 Or you get very technical questions from the expert in the company about specific IT skills.
 Always stay truthful and authentic.